-Though it has a small magazine of just two shots each, one rocket is more than enough to instantly kill anyone — provided it lands close enough to them.
+Though it has a small magazine of just two shots, one rocket is more than enough to instantly kill anyone — provided it lands close enough to them.
 Otherwise, there’s always the second shot.
-Of course, the reload time is quite long, so make sure to retreat after you run out of rockets in the chamber.
+Of course, the reload time is quite long, so make sure to retreat after you run out of rockets in the tube.

-Virtually unchanged in its many years of existence, the S7 Sniper (or simply the sniper rifle) is one of the deadliest weapons in Halo Infinite.
-Two shots to the body and one to the head are all it takes to put someone on the floor with this gun.
+Virtually unchanged in its many years of existence, the S7 Sniper (or simply the sniper rifle) is one of the deadliest Halo Infinite weapons.
+Two shots to the body, or one to the head are all it takes to put someone on the floor with this gun.
 Sure, it does take a lot of skill to use, but the sheer power of this weapon is enough reason to simply keep it out of the enemy team’s hands.